MicrosoftDocs/cpp-docs/docs/mfc/styles-for-the-progress-control.md

 In addition, you can specify two styles that apply only to the progress control, PBS_VERTICAL and PBS_SMOOTH.

-Use PBS_VERTICAL to adjust the control vertically, rather than horizontally.
+Use PBS_VERTICAL to orient the control vertically, rather than horizontally.
 Use PBS_SMOOTH to fill the control completely, rather than displaying small delineated squares that fill the control incrementally.

 Without PBS_SMOOTH style: